ReNF: Rethinking the Design of Neural Long-Term Time Series Forecasters: Method

 \section{Method}

-In this section, we lay out the theoretical and methodological foundations of our work.
-We begin by introducing a core proposition that provides the theoretical underpinnings for our approach.
-To build intuition, we then illustrate our designs using a simple MLP architecture on carefully selected datasets that highlight the key effects of our methods.
-The comprehensive experimental setup and full results on benchmark datasets are detailed in Sec.\ref{sec:exp} and the Appendix.
+In this section, we lay out the methodological foundations of our work.
+To build intuition, we highlight the key effects of each consideration with empirical demonstrations using a toy MLP on selected datasets.